Julienmarss/arcaaaade/README.md

 ## Documentation

-You can find the documentation in the `html` folder.
+You can find the documentation in the `html` folder or from brower [here](https://arcade.ctxhosting.fr).
 To learn more about classes and methods used for example TextComponent, RenderComponent, MenuComponent, etc.

 ## Authors